 As any other industry, offer and demand impact prices.
 In Montreal, Qc, Canada, if you are planning to move between June 24th on July 1st expect to pay at least 50% more.
 Try to find a way to avoid that peak, sometimes it's just a matter of asking and synchronising with the people moving in or out.

-We hope these tips help you make wise decisions and make your next move a lovely event.
+We hope these tips help you make wise decisions and make your next move a lovely experience.

 Please leave a comment below and let us know about your previous moving.